Every once in a while, I will post things that are off topic from what is normally posted. Please post your feedback!

 The third practice session and qualifying take place on Saturday.
 Just like in other racing shows, qualifying is when the drivers set the fastest laps that they can.
 This determines which place they start the race on Sunday.

 Finally, Sunday is race day.
-Usually the races start around 1 or 2 PM in the local time of the race city and go on for about an hour and a half.
-Afterwards, there is normally a one or two week break before the next race (with the exception of the summer break).
+Usually, the races start around 1 or 2 PM in the local time of the race city and go on for about an hour and a half.
+Afterward, there is normally a one or two week break before the next race (with the exception of the summer break).